-We use the AOA Psychology specification which is a linear course and so all examinations are taken during June in the second year of study.
-It is examination-based - there is no coursework.
+We use the AQA Psychology specification which is a linear course.
+It is examination-based and there is no coursework.

-Paper 1: 33.3% A Level: 2-hour written examination

-This unit comprises of four sections:

-- Social Influence

-- Memory

-- Attachment

-- Psychopathology

-Paper 2: 33.3% A Level: 2-hour written examination

-This unit comprises of three sections:

-- Approaches in psychology

-- Biopsychology

-- Research methods

-Paper 3: 33.3% A Level: 2-hour written examination

-This unit comprises of four sections:

-Issues and debates in Psychology (compulsory)

-Students will take one topic each from three option blocks:

-- Option 1 Relationships, Gender, Cognition and Development - Option 2 Schizophrenia, Eating behaviour, Stress - Option 3 Aggression, Forensic Psychology and Addiction
+Paper 1 - 33.3% - 2 hour exam This unit comprises of four sections: Social Influence Memory Attachment Psychopathology Paper 2 - 33.3% - 2 hour exam This unit comprises of three sections: Approaches in psychology Biopsychology Research methods Paper 3 - 33.3% - 2 hour exam This unit comprises of four sections: Issues and debates in Psychology (compulsory) Students will take one topic each from three option blocks: Option 1 - Relationships, Gender, Cognition and Development Option 2 - Schizophrenia, Eating behaviour, Stress Option 3 - Aggression, Forensic Psychology and Addiction

-We are currently studying: Cognition and Development, Schizophrenia, and Aggression.
+We are currently studying: Relationships, Schizophrenia and Forensic Psychology.